Bob Burns (golfer)

-Robert Donald Burns (born April 5, 1968) is an American professional golfer who has played on the PGA Tour and the Nationwide Tour.
+Robert Donald Burns (born April 5, 1968) is an American professional golfer.
+Burns has played on the PGA Tour and the Nationwide Tour.

+Early life

 Burns was born in Mission Hills, California.
 Burns went to John F. Kennedy High school located in the San Fernando Valley.

+Amateur career

 He attended college at Cal State Northridge and was a member of the golf team.
 He won All-American honors his junior year, and was the individual medalist at the 1990 NCAA Division II Championship.

+Professional career
-He turned pro in 1991 and joined the PGA Tour in 1994.

-During Burns' first month on the PGA Tour, his home in Northridge, California was rocked by the destructive 1994 Northridge earthquake.
+Burns turned pro in 1991 and joined the PGA Tour in 1994.
+During Burns's first month on the PGA Tour, his home in Northridge, California was rocked by the destructive 1994 Northridge earthquake.
 He ended his rookie season 101st on the money list but failed to qualify for the PGA Tour for 1995 by a single stroke, and spent the next two years on the Nike Tour (now Nationwide Tour).
 His career hit a low-point in 1997 when he failed to qualify for either tour.
 In 1998, his fortunes improved dramatically when he won two tournaments and finished first on the Nike Tour money list with $178,664 in earnings.

 Burns regained his PGA Tour card for the following season and continued to improve his game.
-In 2002, he won once and earned over a million dollars in a single season for the first time in his career.
+In 2002, he won the Disney Golf Classic and earned over a million dollars in a single season for the first time in his career.
 His career took another downturn, however, and he was back on the Nationwide Tour in 2005 after failing to qualify by a single shot.